johnsonabigail/eco395m-exercises/exercises-3/writing/exercises-3.md

 visualize the predicted median house values (Figure2) in comparison to the true median house values (Figure 1).
 From these figures, we can see that the distribution of the predicted values are very close to the true values.
+The predicted values only seem to undervalue houses along the coast of California in the Bay Area and near Los Angeles.
 Moreover, Figure 3 shows the distribution of the predicted residuals, which clearly show low residual estimates on average.
 These figures provide further evidence of the accuracy of this model in predicting median house value.

 <br>